ipv6-feet-under/WriteUps-dCTF21/Strong Password/README.md

 ![zip.png](images/zip.png)

-At first we can try john to generate a hash and crack it.
+At first we can try john (john-the-ripper) to crack the zip.
 Therefore we have to generate the hash:

 ```
 $ zip2john ./strong_password.zip > john.txt